MaterSim/AtomisticSimulation/lectures/lec_05.md

 The Fourier transform is performed over the time correlation $\tau$ to convert the time-domain information in the VACF into frequency-domain information in the VDOS.

-The Velocity Autocorrelation Function (VACF) measures how the velocity of a particle at a given time $t$ correlates with its velocity at some later time $t + \tau$.
+The VACF measures how the velocity of a particle at a given time $t$ correlates with its velocity at some later time $t + \tau$.
 It is useful for understanding particle dynamics and is related to the vibrational properties and transport coefficients (like diffusion).

 $$
 \text{VACF}(\tau) = \frac{1}{N} \sum_{i=1}^{N} \left\langle \mathbf{v}_i(0) \cdot \mathbf{v}_i(\tau) \right\rangle